gwrong/gwrong.github.io/README.md

 # gwrong.github.io
-This is my personal website
+This is my personal website that can be accessed at thegrahamwright.com